Shifted bisymplectic and double Poisson structures on non-commutative derived prestacks: Shifted bisymplectic structures

 \section{Shifted bisymplectic structures}

 From now on, we will fix a graded-commutative algebra $R=R_{\bt}$ in chain complexes over $\Q$.
-As in \cite[Definition \ref{dgalgdef}]{NCstacks}, we write $dg\Alg(R)$ for the category of associative $R$-algebras $A_{\bt}$ in chain complexes, and $dg_+\Alg(R)$ for its full subcategory consisting of objects concentrated in non-negative chain degrees.
+As in \cite[Definition \ref{NCstacks-dgalgdef}]{NCstacks}, we write $dg\Alg(R)$ for the category of associative $R$-algebras $A_{\bt}$ in chain complexes, and $dg_+\Alg(R)$ for its full subcategory consisting of objects concentrated in non-negative chain degrees.
 We refer to objects of $dg\Alg(R)$ as differential graded associative $R$-algebras ($R$-DGAAs).

-There is a model structure on $dg_+\Alg(R)$ (resp. $dg\Alg(R)$) in which weak equivalences are quasi-isomorphisms and fibrations are surjections in strictly positive degrees (resp. surjections); any $R$-DGAAs which are freely generated as graded associative $R_{\#}$-algebras (forgetting the differential) are cofibrant in this model structure, as are their retracts.
+There is a model structure on $dg_+\Alg(R)$ (resp. $dg\Alg(R)$) in which weak equivalences are quasi-isomorphisms and fibrations are surjections in strictly positive degrees (resp. surjections); any $R$-DGAAs which are freely generated as graded associative $R_{\#}$-algebras (forgetting the differential) are cofibrant in the model structure on $dg_+\Alg(R)$, as are their retracts.